-There are studies that use environmental proxies, (or covariates) at continental and global scales to model soil microbial properties using various methods, including linear regressions and machine learning (?????).
-However, we found no published studies that used vis-NIR spectra or a combination of spectra with other soil and environmental covariates (i.e. spectro-transfer functions) to infer fungal abundance or diversity.
-In a previous study, ? showed that vis-NIR spectra combined with other soil and environmental data could estimate soil bacterial abundance and diversity.
-Here, our hypotheses are: (i) spectroscopic models with machine learning can estimate soil fungal abundance and diversity at the continental scale, and (ii) spectro-transfer functions with additional predictors to capture other soil and environmental properties that affect soil fungi will improve the accuracy of the estimates.
+There are studies that use environmental proxies (or covariates) at continental and global scales to model soil microbial properties using various methods, including linear regression and machine learning (Serna-Chavez et al., 2013; Griffiths et al., 2011; Vetrovsky et al., 2019; Yang et al., 2019; Delgadobaquerizo et al., 2018a).
+However, we found no published studies that used vis-NIR spectra or a combination of spectra with other soil and environmental covariates (i.e. spectrotransfer functions) to infer fungal abundance or diversity.
+In a previous study, Yang et al. (2019) showed that vis-NIR spectra combined with other soil and environmental data could estimate soil bacterial abundance and diversity.
+Here, our hypotheses are (i) spectroscopic models with machine learning can estimate soil fungal abundance and diversity at the continental scale, and (ii) spectrotransfer functions with additional predictors for capturing other soil and environmental properties that affect soil fungi will improve the accuracy of the estimates.

-Thus, our objective is to develop and test the spectroscopic method for estimating soil fungal abundance and diversity over a large scale, and our aims are to:
+Thus, our objective is to develop and test the spectroscopic method for estimating soil fungal abundance and diversity over a large scale, and our aims are to

-- (i) Compare the modelling of fungal abundance and diversity with vis-NIR spectra only (spectroscopic models), with readily available soil and environmental data only (environmental models) and with the combined set of vis-NIR spectra and readily available soil and environmental data (spectro-transfer functions), and - (ii) Test different statistical and machine learning algorithms for the modelling.
+- compare the modelling of fungal abundance and diversity with vis-NIR spectra only (spectroscopic models), with readily available soil and environmental data only (environmental models) and with the combined set of vis-NIR spectra and readily available soil and environmental data (spectrotransfer functions), and - 2. test different statistical and machine learning algorithms for the modelling.

-60 2 Methods
+2 Methods